Dr Alistair Fraser

-Alistair Fraser is the Director of SCCJR and Senior Lecturer in Criminology, Postgraduate Convenor of Criminology and Associate Director of SCCJR (International Mobility) at the University of Glasgow.
+Alistair Fraser is the Director of SCCJR and Senior Lecturer in Criminology and Associate Director of SCCJR (International Mobility) based at the University of Glasgow.
 His work focuses on three main areas: youth, gangs and street culture; urban ethnography and qualitative methods; and global and comparative criminology.
 His first book, ‘Urban Legends: Gang Identity in the Post-Industrial City’ (2015, Oxford University Press) was co-awarded the British Society of Criminology Book Prize and shortlisted for the BBC/BSA ‘Thinking Allowed’ Award for Ethnography.
 His second book, ‘Gangs & Crime: Critical Alternatives’, was published in 2017 by Sage.
 He has received funding from the ESRC, RGC (Hong Kong), British Academy and Scottish Government.
 From 2017-2018, Alistair was one of the BBC’s ‘New Generation Thinkers’ and collaborated with BBC producers to create a series of broadcasts on themes of youth and gangs.
 Most recently, Alistair was lead author on a major new report with SCCJR colleagues on the ‘Community Experiences of Serious Organised Crime in Scotland’.
 He will be taking up the SCCJR Director role from January 2020.